johnbark855/rate-it/README.md

         * routes directory
             - api-routes.js file (JavaScript code for API gets, creates, and deletes user input)
             - html-routes.js file (JavaScript code that gets all the data and re-renders it on the webpage)
+        * server.js file (JavaScript code that envokes and establishes the express service session connection and diplays the webpages via html-routes.js and api-routes.js files)
         * views
             - layouts
                 * main.handlebars (main/base HTML webpage)